GreysonR/Matter-Particles/README.md

  If the object does not move, it is suggested to change the `x` and `y` of the emitter rather than specify `parent` to improve performance.

 ### `collisionFilter`
  `collisionFilter` is the collisionFilter used by the particles.
-For more information on collisionFilters, see [Body.collisionFilter](http://brm.io/matter-js/docs/classes/Body.html#property_collisionFilter)
+For more information on collisionFilters, see [Body.collisionFilter](http://brm.io/matter-js/docs/classes/Body.html#property_collisionFilter) in the Matter.js docs.